Rafael Barbosa (footballer, born 1983): Brazil state leagues

 In June 2008, he was signed by CFZ of 2008 Campeonato Carioca Segunda Divisão.
 He played 3 times for CFZ in stage 1 of the league.

 Barbosa returned to Brusque in December 2008, signed a contract until the end of 2009 Campeonato Catarinense.
 He played 9 league matches for Brusque, out of possible 18 matches.

 In April 2009 he returned to Rio again, this time signed by Volta Redonda for Copa Rio.
 He made his Cup debut on 21 May, round 8 of the second stage.
 He played 4 times in the cup before terminated his contract on 22 June.

 Europe

 In July 2009 he was signed by Azerbaijani club FK Baku.
-He played all 4 matches for Baku at 2009–10 UEFA Champions League qualifying rounds.
-However, he was released along with Daniel Opriţa on 16 October 2009 due to injury.
+He played all 4 matches for Baku in the 2009–10 UEFA Champions League qualifying rounds.
+He was released along with Daniel Opriţa on 16 October 2009 due to injury.

-In 2010–11 season he left for Bulgarian club Slavia Sofia.
+In the 2010–11 season he left for Bulgarian club Slavia Sofia.